 Finally, Boncompagni utilizes the hinge epistemology framework to understand how identity prejudice can be overcome and testimonial injustice remedied.
-To that end, the role of “radical doubters” is key (Boncompagni 2019, 2021a).
+To that end, the role of “radical doubters” is key (Boncompagni 2019, 2024a).
 Radical doubters are subjects who do not share the same hinge-prejudices as members of the same culture or of a different one.
 The encounter with them forces prejudiced people to voice their prejudice and to recognize their hinge-role.
 That is, voicing them brings to light the fact that their prejudices play a normative role in their assessment of evidence.
-The encounter with others, therefore, allows hinge-prejudiced subjects to bring to light what they normally take for granted, or even as being part of common sense (within their (sub-)culture).
-Once the hinge-prejudice is thus manifest, it can become questionable and indeed the very encounter with subjects who do not hold it can move hinge-prejudiced people to question it.
+The encounter with others, therefore, allows hinge-prejudiced subjects to bring to light what they normally take for granted, or even as being part of common sense (within their [sub]culture).
+Once the hinge-prejudice is thus manifest, it can become questionable, and indeed the very encounter with subjects who do not hold it can move hinge-prejudiced people to question it.
 Radical doubters, that is, provide the kind of “epistemic friction” (Medina 2013) that may allow hinge-prejudiced people to overcome their prejudice.
 Once the hinge-prejudice is manifested and questioned, it can finally be demoted from playing a normative role and start playing the role of an empirical generalization.
 For, at this point, counterevidence, in its turn, can play its epistemic role and show that the empirical generalization is actually ungrounded.
 For instance, pointing to the widespread presence in history and society of highly rational women as well as of emotional men can lead one to realize that “Women are emotional while men are rational” is just a bad generalization.
 Indeed, once the empirical generalization is shown to be ungrounded, it becomes manifest that its sole motivation was an “ethically bad affective investment” (Fricker 2007, p.
 35).
-Namely, the ethically bad practice of downplaying the significance of women’s accomplishments and their contribution to the advancement of disciplines, fields and conversations the rationality of which is beyond question.
+Namely, the ethically bad practice of downplaying the significance of women’s accomplishments and their contribution to the advancement of disciplines, fields, and conversations the rationality of which is beyond question.

-Work within the hinge epistemology framework (Boncompagni 2021b and Coliva 2021c, d, 2024) is currently being done to extend its bearing onto the issue of hermeneutical injustice.
+Work within the hinge epistemology framework (Boncompagni 2024b and Coliva 2024a, 2024b) is currently being done to extend its bearing onto the issue of hermeneutical injustice.
 A striking example in On Certainty helps to introduce the topic:

-OC 79 That I am a man and not a woman can be verified, but if I were to say I was a woman, and then tried to explain the error by saying I hadn’t checked the statement, the explanation would not be accepted.
+That I am a man and not a woman can be verified, but if I were to say I was a woman, and then tried to explain the error by saying I hadn’t checked the statement, the explanation would not be accepted.
+(OC 79)